Do you have a passion for wines, creative and marketing skills, and like serving people? If yes, a career as a winemaker might be ideal for you.

 Coordinate the packing and delivery of finished wine

-Liaise with sales and marketing teams to ensure production meets the market demands and buyers to sell wine
+Liaise with sales and marketing teams to ensure production meets the market demands and buyers sell wine

 Work closely with viticulturists to cultivate and produce grapes and manage planting programs